Field notes

 What’s the point if we can’t have fun?

-In the essay What’s the point if we can’t have fun?, David Graeber argues that we’re fools for focusing on rational explanations and economic terms in animal behavior, and for undervaluing play.
+In the essay What’s the point if we can’t have fun?, David Graeber argues that we’re foolish for focusing only on rational explanations and economic terms in animal behavior, and for undervaluing play.

 Why do animals play?
-Why does the existence of action carried out for the sheer pleasure of acting strike us as mysterious?
-What does it say about us that we assume that it is?
+Well, why shouldn’t they?
+The real question is: Why does the existence of action carried out for the sheer pleasure of acting, the exertion of powers for the sheer pleasure of exerting them, strike us as mysterious?
+What does it tell us about ourselves that we instinctively assume that it is?

 We can’t reduce all living beings to rational, market actors.
 This tendency has been present since the 19th century beginnings of Darwinian science.
 Darwin, after all, borrowed the term “survival of the fittest” from the sociologist Herbert Spencer, that darling of robber barons—who was struck by how much the forces driving natural selection jibed with his own laissez-faire economic theories.